karatelabs/karate/README.md

 ## Reading Files

+Karate makes re-use of payload data, utility-functions and even other test-scripts as easy as possible.
+Teams typically define complicated JSON (or XML) payloads in a file and then re-use this in multiple scripts.
+Keywords such as [`set`](#set) and [`remove`](#remove) allow you to to 'tweak' payload-data to fit the scenario under test.
+You can imagine how this greatly simplifies setting up tests for boundary conditions.
+And such re-use makes it easier to re-factor tests when needed, which is great for maintainability,

 Reading files is achieved using the `read` keyword.
 By default, the file is expected to be in the same folder (package) as the `*.feature` file.
 But you can prefix the name with `classpath:` in which case the 'root' folder would be `src/test/java` (assuming you are using the [recommended folder structure](#folder-structure)).

 Prefer `classpath:` when a file is expected to be heavily re-used all across your project.
 And yes, relative paths will work.